-South Korea Tries For Homerun With Spit-less, Fan-less Baseball Season
+You're Out!
+No Fans — Or Spitting — As Baseball Returns To South Korea

 "We're so used to routine as ballplayers, it's one of the things we thrive on — schedules and routines," he says.
 "To not have those, to have unknowns?
 That's scary."

-He asks those friends what they're hearing about a Major League re-start, and they say "nothing."
+He asks those friends what they're hearing about a Major League restart, and they say "nothing."
 They're just waiting with everyone else and hoping to get going.

 And staying ready.
 All pro athletes live in a state of readiness.
 Their careers depend on it.

 Which is why, Straily says, even with the uncertainty of a pandemic, you can't ever think the season is over.
-Until someone tells you, it's over.
+Until someone tells you it's over.